msalvatore82/Red-Social1.0/README.md

 > PORT

 9 - You should rename the "config-example.json" file to "config.json"
-> Then edit the "development" fields with your "name", "password", "db name" and "secret word".
+> Then edit the "MONGO_URI" fields with your "name", "password", "db name" and "secret word".

 10 - The project is ready to start
 > npm start